-Lyricist/translator for Clive Nolan, Song of the Wildlands, 2020
+Lyricist-translator for Clive Nolan, Song of the Wildlands, 2020-21

-Clive was looking for someone to translate his words and ideas for the chorus sections of his new album project, Song of the Wildlands, a retelling of an epic medieval tale.
+Clive was looking for someone to translate his words and ideas for the chorus sections of his new album project, Song of the Wildlands, a retelling of the famous Old English epic, Beowulf.
+And that's where I came in, writing the Old English words for the album which, by the way, is stunning.

 Above, you can see Clive's Wildland Warriors passionately singing the Dragon Fire chorus.
-It's amazing for me to hear them singing my words in Old English (Anglo-Saxon)!
+It's still amazing several months on whenever I hear them singing the very words I penned.
+And I always have to join in!

 Author, Liverpool University Press, 2020